 4 cups of flour, 1 cup of fine salt, 1.5 cup of warm water, cookie cutters, rolling pin, oven mats, oven, protective coat spray

-- Mix flour, salt and water in a bowl and then use your hands to knead the dough – children will very happily help you!
+Mix flour, salt and water in a bowl and then use your hands to knead the dough – children will very happily help you!
 If you like the decorations to be of a specific colour base rather than white, you can add a few drops of food colouring in the dough.
-You can also make different coloured doughs for a rainbow tree!
+You can also make different coloured doughs for a multicoloured Christmas tree!

-- With a straw, cut a circle close to the top of your Christmas decorations – this is where you will later insert a ribbon and hang your decoration from!
-Now you can decorate the shapes using a fork poking tiny holes on their surfaces, or using any other utensil you can think of.
+With a straw, cut a circle close to the top of your Christmas decorations – this is where you will later insert a ribbon and hang your decoration.
+Now you can decorate the shapes using a fork to poke tiny holes on their surfaces, or using any other utensil you can think of.
 Straws are also a great tool to make larger circles.
-We usually decorate this way only half of the shapes and leave the other half smooth, as those will also look cute ☺ If you like, you can add cloves to the shapes, perhaps creating snowman’s eyes, or gingerbread men’s buttons!
+We usually decorate half of the shapes and leave the other half smooth, as those will also look cute ☺ If you like, you can add cloves to the shapes, perhaps creating snowman’s eyes, or gingerbread men’s buttons!

-- Now your decorations are ready and you can add ribbons to their holes and hang them to your tree.
+Now your decorations are ready and you can add ribbons to their holes and hang them to your tree.
 I love choosing different kinds of ribbons – reusing old ones and mixing and matching.
 If you like, you can use a sharpie to write the year at the back, it’s lovely for family and friends to bring out your gifted decorations the following years and remember the age of your children when they made them!
 My parents still have decorations made more than 20 years ago when I was a child!
+Now thats awesome crafts for kids don’t you think?

-For non-edible (sigh!) amazing smelling Christmas decorations, follow this guide ☺ No need to colour them once dried as their brown shade is absolutely lovely.
+For non-edible (sigh!) amazing smelling Christmas decorations, here’s your perfect crafts for kids activity!
+No need to colour them once dried as their brown shade is absolutely lovely.
 Only downfall is you’ll have to check the little ones don’t try to eat them as these are very close to cookies in looks!

 What you will need: